turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_metric_statistic_data_point.md

   timestamp;
 ```

-### CacheHit sum below 10 of a elasticache cluster for a given time frame
+### CacheHit sum below 10 of an elasticache cluster for a given time frame

 ```sql
 select